 How to Fix It

-Start with a double opt-in process to avoid your G Suite emails landing in spam folders.
+Start with a double opt-in process to avoid your Google Workspace emails landing in spam folders.
 By doing this, subscribers will voluntarily join your list and receive a confirmation email.

-The two steps are necessary because it eliminates the doubt of whether they genuinely want to receive your emails.
+The two steps are necessary because they eliminate the doubt of whether they genuinely want to receive your emails.
 This extra layer of consent is a wise move.
-You are 100% sure that your recipients are interested in your offer, and you can segment your contact to market them differently.
+You are 100% sure that your recipients are interested in your offer, and you can segment your contacts to market them differently.

 Your email should always have an unsubscribe link.
 If subscribers want to stop their email relationship with you, they can do so anytime.
 Almost every country requires emails to have an unsubscribe link, and the most popular digital law relating to this is the US CAN-SPAM Act.